1971 Asian Champion Club Tournament

 The 1971 Asian Champion Club Tournament was the fourth edition of the annual Asian club football competition hosted by Asian Football Confederation.
-Eight clubs from eight countries competed in the tournament, with Jardine Hong Kong withdrawing before the draw.
-The tournament was held in Bangkok, Thailand from 21 March to 2 April; it was originally scheduled to be held in Kuwait, but the AFC moved the tournament as Kuwaiti immigration laws would have seen the delegation of Israeli club Maccabi Tel Aviv refused entry into the country.
+Initially, nine clubs from nine countries competed in the tournament, but Jardine Hong Kong withdrew before the draw, leaving eight clubs to compete.
+The tournament was held in Bangkok, Thailand from 21 March to 2 April: the tournament was originally scheduled to be held in Kuwait, but the AFC moved the tournament as Kuwaiti immigration laws would have seen the delegation of Israeli club Maccabi Tel Aviv refused entry into the country.

-The eight clubs were split in two groups of four, based on the results of a preliminary round, with the group winners and the runners-up advancing to the semifinals.
+The eight clubs were split into two groups of four based on the results of a preliminary round, with the group winners and the runners-up advancing to the semifinals.

-The final was scratched and Maccabi Tel Aviv were awarded their second Asian title after Iraqi club Aliyat Al-Shorta refused to play them out of solidarity with Palestine while the AFC and Thai FA arranged a match between Maccabi and a Combined Bangkok team that was played in lieu of the final.
+The final was scratched and Maccabi Tel Aviv were awarded their second Asian title after Iraqi club Aliyat Al-Shorta refused to play them out of solidarity with Palestine.The AFC and the Thai FA subsequently arranged a match between Maccabi and a Combined Bangkok team that was played in lieu of the final.